eclipse/diafanis/README.md

 Of course you can specify any mathematical function and any number of variables and also other and longer variable names. :)

 In addition, with the calculation you receive a reference to the generated calculation object for the function.
-From now on you can simply use this reference to get calculations for further values.
-References are valid for 1 hour, which is extended to 1 hour from the time of access each time a reference is accessed.
-If only the reference to a calculation object is used, the sometimes very long function does not have to be passed every time.
-That saves time and computing power.
-For example, if you have received a reference "handle_Computation: 115626720", simply call up the following URL for a further calculation with the values 0.46577 for x and 2.61 for y:
+From now on you can simply use this reference to get calculations for further values. <b>References are valid for 1 hour</b>, which is extended to 1 hour from the time of access each time a reference is accessed.
+If only the reference to a calculation object is used, the sometimes very long function does not have to be passed every time. <b>That saves time and computing power.</b> For example, if you have received a reference "handle_Computation: <b>115626720</b>", simply call up the following URL for a further calculation with the values 0.46577 for x and 2.61 for y:

 http://diafanis.cloud/GetComputationResult/?handle_diafanisComputation=115626720&values=0.46577;2.61